How to Add a New Simulated Device#

 We will walk through creating a device named MySensor (--device my-sensor), implementing its data model, registering it in the device factory, expanding build targets, and executing certification tests.

-Step 0: Plan & Research (Matter Specification)#
+Step 0: Research Specification Requirements#

-• Device Type ID: The official hex identifier for your device (e.g., 0x0302 for Temperature Sensor, 0x000E for Aggregator).
+• Device Type ID: Hex identifier (e.g., 0x0302 for Temperature Sensor).

 Architectural Best Practices#